Watterpstra/gvsu-cis350_LTB/docs/proposal-template.md

 * We will be using the Unity game engine as our platform and iterating off of the standard 2d template that is provided.
 * There will be 5 levels that will each take the player 5 minutes to get through.
 * there shall be 10 different weapons to use, the weapons will have unlimited ammo with a time-based reload schedule.
+* The game shall work on Windows and Mac based devices

 # Anticipated Technologies

 We will look to be using Unity as out development platform.
+We will also be using the Unity Sprite editor to help make the various characters, enemies, and weapons

 # Method/Approach